iVuDang/Vu-Software-Learning-Plan/README.md

 # Purpose
 * To outline where I've been, and where I'm going.
-* Software engineering skills I'd like to develop, and how I will go about it.
+* Software engineering & media production skills I'd like to develop, and how I will go about it.
 * Other skills, places, things I'd like to achieve.

 **Legend**: